Christian M. 10 min read

 The downside to this is that its resilience hinges on the robustness of its components: A single failure can disrupt the entire system.
 Hybrid systems incorporating micro run-of-the-river hydropower or alternative wind devices like Vortex and AWEs can make it more resilient.

-Additionally, excess electricity can be monetised without a grid connection by using excess electricity for Bitcoin mining or keeping solar-powered greenhouses warm.
+Additionally, excess electricity can be monetised without a grid connection by using excess to keep solar-powered greenhouses warm.

 Solar PV systems by portability